 Review

-Let us begin by briefly summarizing the key topics from the previous post.
-We constructed the natural numbers and then defined ordinal numbers, exploring their properties.
-Well-ordering, while not directly related to ordinal numbers, was another important topic.
+Let us begin by briefly reviewing the key topics from the previous post.
+We constructed the natural numbers, then defined ordinal numbers and examined their properties.
+Well-ordering, though largely independent of ordinal numbers, was another topic we covered.
 A well-ordering is defined as follows.

 The Axiom of Choice.
 Every set has a choice function.